James Winthrop

-James Winthrop (March 28, 1752, Cambridge, Massachusetts – September 26, 1821, Cambridge) was an American librarian and jurist.
+James Winthrop (March 28, 1752 – September 26, 1821) was an American librarian and jurist.
 Winthrop was the son of physicist John Winthrop.
 He was wounded at the Battle of Bunker Hill.
 He was librarian of Harvard from 1772 until 1787.

 Biography

 James Winthrop was the son of physicist John Winthrop, Hollis professor of mathematics and natural philosophy, and his first wife Rebecca Townsend.
 His mother died when he was quite young.

 He graduated from Harvard College in 1769 and received a master's degree in 1772.
 He became Librarian of Harvard College and held that office nearly twice as long as that of any of his predecessors.
 From the vote by which the Library was given to his care, May 1, 1772, we learn that he had acted as substitute for William Mayhew for over two years.
 He did not, however, sign the formal agreement as Librarian until the following December.
 His salary was fixed at £60 per annum.
 The next year he issued the second printed catalogue of the Library under the following title: Catalogus Librorum in Bibliotheca Cantabrigiensi selectus, frequentiorem in usum Harvardinatum qui Gradu Baccalaurei in Artibus nondum sunt donati.
 Bostoniae : Nov.
 Ang.
 Typis Edes & Gill.
-M,DCC,LXXIII.
+MDCCLXXIII.
 This catalogue of twenty-seven pages is an alphabetical list containing perhaps about a thousand titles.
 It aims to omit books "supra Captum Juniorum Studentium," and, in general, books in foreign languages (excepting the classics) and medical and legal works.